The term ischemia means that an inadequate blood supply reaches a part of the body.

 Surgery and other procedures

-Your doctor may also recommend surgery or other procedures that involve the coronary arteries or other parts of your heart.
+Your doctor may also recommend surgery or other procedures involving coronary arteries or other parts of your heart.

 For example, they may recommend: